zmsp/zmsp.github.io/_projects/2017-07-07-bitcoin-bollinger-slack-notifier.md

   - python
 ---

-A Python script that sends Slack notifications when it detects a buy or sell signal for Bitcoin based on Bollinger Bands.
+I made this while learning about machine learning for trading.
+It's a simple Python script that pings Slack whenever Bollinger Bands suggest a buy or sell signal for Bitcoin.

-## The Story

-Bollinger Bands were created by John Bollinger in the 1980s as a way to measure market volatility.
-The idea is that when markets are more volatile, the bands will widen, and when markets are less volatile, the bands will narrow.
-Bollinger Bands are typically calculated using a 20-day moving average, with the upper and lower bands being 2 standard deviations above and below the moving average.

-I was first introduced to Bollinger Bands when I was learning about machine learning for trading.
+## How it works
+Bollinger Bands measure market volatility.
+When the price hits the upper or lower bands (2 standard deviations from the 20-day moving average), the script triggers a notification so I don't have to keep an eye on the charts all day.

 ## Links
 - **Source Code**: [GitHub Repository](https://github.com/zmsp/bitcoin-bollinger-slack-notifier)